ryanreece/ansible-linux-day0/README.md

     <h1>Ansible Linux Day 0</h1>
 </div>

 **ansible-linux-day0** is a server and workstation configuration repo designed to automatically install useful tools and applications.
-This is an _opinionated_ set of choices based on my personal experience managing Unix-based systems.
+This is an _opinionated_ set of choices based on my personal experience managing Linux systems.

 ## Getting Started

 The playbook is designed to work on a baseline Ubuntu system.
 To get started, clone the repo to your system and run the `./bootstrap.sh` file.
-This script will install the core requirement of the latest version of ansible as well as install the necessary ansible roles in `roles/requirements.yml`.
+This script will install the latest version of ansible and the necessary ansible roles defined in `roles/requirements.yml`.

 1. Run `bootstrap.sh`: